Published on February 20th, 2017 | by Ruben0

 Tintilla de Rota is an autoctonous blue grape that is native to the sherry region: Rota is a coastal town between Sanlúcar and El Puerto, famous for the wine with the same name and for its US naval base and airport.
 This in fact is one of the reasons why so many vineyards had to disappear and why the wines are now so rare.

 The low-yield vines produce small, round grapes with a very dark skin and a fairly high acidity.
-It is genetically identical to the Graciano grape that is used in Australia, France and Argentina as well as in Rioja, where it is believed to have originated (many sources will claim Tintilla is only related to Graciano, but since 2001 there is evidence that they are in fact identical).
+It is genetically identical to the Graciano grape that is found in Australia, France and Argentina as well as in Rioja, where it is believed to have originated (many sources will claim Tintilla is only related to Graciano, but since 2001 there is evidence that they are in fact identical).
 In Andalucía, Tintilla has been present for at least 500 years (that’s longer than the records in Rioja) and the wines were quite popular in the 19th and early 20th century, especially in the UK, but given its low yields and currently its modest fame outside of the region, production is limited so it is notoriously hard to find.

 The terroir of Rota revolves around sandy, poor soils (arenas).
 It makes the vines root very deeply, until they reach the clay underneath the sand.
 This is why Tintilla grapes in the sherry region have not been affected by Phylloxera.